"E get papers abi e no get?" Pastor Tobi's Lawyer reacts to deportation reports

 Pastor Tobi attends Seun Kuti's show

-Meanwhile, Legit.ng reported that Seun Kuti held a concert in the UK, with Pastor Tobi Adegboyega among the popular faces who graced the event.
+Meanwhile, Legit.ng reported that Seun Kuti held a concert in the UK, with Pastor Tobi Adegboyega among those who graced the event.

-In one of the videos from the event that surfaced online, Seun, after joining his team on the stage for his live performance, turned his focus on Pastor Tobi, who was in what looked like the VIP section with his team.
+During his live performance, Seun unexpectedly focused on Pastor Tobi, who was in what looked like the VIP section.

-Pastor Tobi loses deportation appeal, to be deported to Nigeria over £1.87 million fraud allegations

 "I love this pastor him dey enjoy him life here on earth ,baba no won know if heaven exists or not," a netizen said.